-Soil type or texture is a major determining factor of how much water a soil will hold, or how quickly a soil can be irrigated.
+Soil texture is a major determining factor of how much water a soil will hold, or how quickly water will move through the soil.
 For example, one inch of water applied to a sandy soil will penetrate 12 inches.
 It will move anywhere from 6-10 inches into a good loam soil, and in a clay soil it will percolate down only 4-5 inches.